larflows/PyRASFile/README.md

 output files for HEC-RAS.
 Since HEC-RAS can run many flow profiles in parallel, this allows users to run HEC-RAS on large volumes of data with minimal manual intervention.

+See `main.py` for example usage (the developer's actual usage) of both writing profiles and reading reports.

 ## Writing Profiles
 The `profileWriter` script can be used to generate a flow profiles file (.fxx) with any number of profiles and reaches and any set of flow volumes for each point.
 The `buildFile` function